lzx1413/LabelImgTool/README.md

 ![](screenshot/remote_settings.JPG)

-the remote image list is a file contenting the name of the images (a line is a image) the image will be cached in a folder
+the remote image list is a file contenting the name of the images (a line is a image) .

-created in the software file named database/pics/XXXX and this will take a lot of memory if there are a lot of images,and this

-will be modified in the future
+the image will be cached in a folder created in the software file named database/pics/XXXX and this will take a lot of memory if there are a lot of images,and this will be modified in the future.

 open File   -->ChangedDefaultSavedAnnotationDir(ctrl+r) to set the folder to save the results